ChernyshenkoTaras/TCPickerView/README.md

 * implement `TCPickerViewOutput` protocol in your view controller
 * dequeue your cell in `func pickerView(_ pickerView: TCPickerViewInput, cellForRowAt indexPath: IndexPath) -> (UITableViewCell & TCPickerCellType)?` method by calling `func dequeueReusableCell(withIdentifier identifier: String, for indexPath: IndexPath) -> UITableViewCell & TCPickerCellType`
-* for more details have a look into `CustomCellViewController` in example project
+* for more details have a look into `LightViewController` file in a example project.

 ## Contributing to this project